Broken Arrow: Former Designer Works to Remember Iran’s First National Car

 Photography by Alireza Behpour, Nathalie Taleghani, & Shahin Armin

 Petrolicious recently sat down with Shaheen Armin, a young man who quit his job designing new cars in the U.S. in order to create a documentary about a nearly unknown classic car.
-The Paykan, or “Arrow” in Persian was made in Iran since the ’60s, becoming known as “the national car of Iran” mostly because it was made for an incredible 38 years.
+The Paykan, or “Arrow” in Farsi was made in Iran since the ’60s, becoming known as “the national car of Iran” mostly because it was made for an incredible 38 years.

 First, tell us a bit about yourself